shenkanghui/ROS_Driver-for-Aceinna-RTK/README.md

 -----'rtk_msg'
      rtk_msg contants three msgs, rtkmsg_gnss、rtkmsg_imu、rtkmsg_ins, each supports log Aceinna-RTK GNSS/IMU/INS message.
      These three msgs are composed of ros std_msg header and specific rtk message content.
 You can use cmd "rosmsg show" to see the detial of each rtk_msg.
+     If you want to modify the content of msg, just modify the files in the rtk_msg/msg folder.
+It should be noted that the data type of the message should meet the rules of ros.
 -----'ros_rtk'
      ros_rtk is the ros driver for Aceinna-RTK, it will process GNSS/IMU/INS message received form Aceinna-RTK by serial or eth and
      log the message to ROS by Rostopic.